-For items I-10 listen to a radio feature about the city of Bristol and decide whether the statements (I-10) are TRUE, or FALSE according to the text you hear.
+For items 1-10 listen to a radio feature about the city of Bristol and decide whether the statements (1-10) are TRUE, or FALSE according to the text you hear.
 You will hear the text twice.

-• True • False Ashton Court is a park located 350 miles from the city.
-True False 3.
-They have been exhibiting a hundred-year bee-keeping traditions in Ashton Court.
-True False 4.
+1. Bristol is a seaport in the east of England. • True • False 2.
+Ashton Court is a park located 350 miles from the city.
+True False / They have been exhibiting a hundred-year bee-keeping traditions in Ashton Court.
+True / False 4.
 The Maritime Museum contains a special collection of transport.
 True False 5.
 The S.S.
-Great Britain was built in Bristol in the first half of the 19 th century. • True • False 6.
-Bristol zoo starts offering a brochure on special events at the beginning of spring. • True • False 7.
-There are plenty of places to play for young children in the zoo. • True • False 8.
-There is only one restaurant in the zoo. • True • False 9.
+Great Britain was built in Bristol in the first half of the 19th century.
+True / False 6.
+Bristol zoo starts offering a brochure on special events at the beginning of spring.
+True / False 7.
+There are plenty of places to play for young children in the zoo.
+True False 8.
+There is only one restaurant in the zoo. • True / • False 9.
 Visitors can only observe the exhibits in the Exploratory.
 True False 10.
 There's a shop full of amazing books, such as Bubble Magic and Fire and Flames in the Exploratory.
 True False